Kate Lester is the founder of Diamond Logistics

 Wear sunscreen.
 Seriously though, my business advice would be; don’t be afraid of scale.

-We were tiny for 20 years out of fear of the consequences of scaling (risk of failure and for me, losing my income mostly, as sole provider in my household).
+We were tiny for 20 years out of fear of the consequences of scaling (risk of failure and for me, losing my income mostly, as the sole provider in my household).
 But actually, scaling has been essential for us to survive and thrive – the economies of scale, the ability to invest, the ability to afford amazing people, has all enabled us to find our very own niche, which is actually a lot more stable than the knife edge of small business.
 So, go for it!

 What one piece of advice would you give to those thinking about going down the franchising route?